jimmindungu3/James-Store-Frontend/README.md

 ## Description

-This app is an online store offering a range of products with features like a shopping cart, view products by category, order summary and checkout.
+This app is an online store offering a range of products with features like a shopping cart, view products by category, cart persistence, order summary and checkout.

-This app consumes the fakestore API.
-Here is its [documentation](https://fakestoreapi.com/docs) and [GitHub Repo](https://github.com/keikaavousi/fake-store-api)
+This app consumes my own APIs made in NodeJS (express), and MongoDB (Atlas).
+The front end has been deployed on Vercel while backend has been deployed on Render.

 ## Installation